Product

 CAC is important because it helps determine the profitability of your business.
 If you’re spending more to acquire customers than the revenue they generate, you’re not making money.

-Even if your MRR is going up each month, you’re not making money unless you’re able to get more money from customers than it cost you to acquire them.
+Even if your MRR is going up each month, you’re not making money unless you’re able to get more money from customers than it costs you to acquire them.

-To put it simply, your customer lifetime value (LTV) needs to be greater than your CAC if you want to build a profitable business.
+Simply put: your customer lifetime value (LTV) must be greater than your CAC to build a profitable business.
 This is your LTV:CAC ratio.

 You have a lot of options for improving your LTV:CAC ratio: